• Home

 Instructions

-• Bake in the middle of oven for about 25-30 minutes, until the muffins are golden brown and a toothpick inserted into the center comes clean.
+• Bake in the center of the oven for 25-30 minutes, or until golden brown and a toothpick inserted in the center comes out clean.
+Cool and serve.
+Let the muffins rest in the pan for about 10 minutes, then transfer them to a wire rack to cool completely.

 Notes